Posted On: March 25, 2010 by Ronald V. Miller, Jr.

 Ford Class Action Denied

-This is not a personal injury lawsuit; plaintiffs' lawyers claimed front seats in the class vehicles are defective because they are prone to collapse rearward in moderate speed rear-impact collisions.
-In fact, the proposed class action would exclude everyone who has actually suffered an injury.
+This is not a personal injury lawsuit.
+Plaintiffs’ lawyers claimed front seats in the class vehicles are defective because they are prone to collapse rearward in moderate speed rear-impact collisions.
+In fact, the proposed class action would exclude everyone who has suffered an injury.

 Judge Legg also made an interesting point on a collateral estoppel issue that personal injury victims might face in bringing a product liability claim after an accident caused by this alleged defect: